Table Of Contents

 Excel VBA LOOKUP Function

-It works similarly to the VLOOKUP function, but more importantly, this is flexible in a data structure.
-When we say flexible in the data structure, VLOOKUP needs all the values to the right of a lookup value in the main table, and anything left to the lookup value, VLOOKUP cannot find it.
+It works similarly to the VLOOKUP function, but more importantly, it is flexible in a data structure.
+It means that VLOOKUP needs all the values to the right of a lookup value in the main table, and anything left to the lookup value, VLOOKUP cannot find it.

 Syntax

-- Arg 2 is our lookup vector, i.e., the range of our lookup value column
+- Arg 2 is the lookup vector, i.e., the range of our lookup value column

 Example #1

-We have the following data from which we want to get the Avg Price of a particular product name using the Lookup function in VBA Excel.
+We have the following data from which we want to get the average Price of a particular product name using the LOOKUP function in VBA Excel.

 To get the "Avg Price" of "Mobile Accessories," use the following code.